Places for trekking, hiking and mountain biking Sri Lanka

 The arboretum accommodates seventy species of evergreen forest trees.
 It has a collection of the most valuable trees in the island such as True Ebony.
 The forest is consisting of shrubs, hardwood timber trees, plant with medicinal value, fruiting and flowering trees.
 The jungle is the home for many numbers of animals such as birds, mammals, butterflies, amphibians, reptiles etc, and it is rich bio-diversity.

-Nasdanda Mountain is one of the best places in Sri Lanka for an adventure holiday.
+Nasdanda Mountain is one of the best off the beaten track destination for an adventure activities.
 The mountain is situated in the Badulla district in the central mountains of the island.
 The unpopular mountain provides opportunities for trekking, hiking, walking, mountain biking.
 Mountain is situated bordering the Nuwara Eliya and Badulla district more than 1500 meters above the sea level.
 Mountain looks like an elephant from the distance and its elevation of the peak well over 2250 meters above the sea level.

 Nasdana mountain and the regions were used for Chena (clear and burn cultivation) cultivation in the past.
 Therefore much of its valuable initial forest cover was removed and today one can see mainly the secondary forest cover, which consists of trees such as eucalyptus.
 The natural beauty of Nasdana is enhanced by the number of waterfalls arise from its streams.
 Diyawatanalla is one such famous beautiful waterfall situated in Alawathgoda.